uwdub/web-dub/_people/faculty/patel-shwetak-n.md

 # - More
 ################################################################################
 name:
+- Patel
-- De Couck
+- Shwetak
-- Koen
+- N.

 ################################################################################
 # Each person has a single main role, and may have additional alumni roles.